Skip to Main Content

 Writing a Data Management Plan

 A well written data management plan will clearly explain how data will be handled throughout the research project.
-Components include:
+Commonly used headings include:

 • Roles and responsibilities: Who is responsible for the data and who will make sure the DMP is followed?